BB-Simon/blog-app/README.md

     - A method that updates the comments counter for a post.
   - Likes
     - A method that updates the likes counter for a post.

+- [x] Add the following validations:
+    - For the User model:
+      - Name must not be blank.
+      - PostsCounter must be an integer greater than or equal to zero.
+    - For the Post mode
+      - Title must not be blank.
+      - Title must not exceed 250 characters.
+      - CommentsCounter must be an integer greater than or equal to zero.
+      - LikesCounter must be an integer greater than or equal to zero.

+- [x] Add unit specs for all of your models' methods and validations.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>